JudiWob/JudiWob/README.md

 - 👋 Hi, I’m @JudiWob

-- 🌱 I’m currently learning at 42 Wolfsburg, about to finish 2cnd cycle.
+- 🌱 I’m currently learning at 42 Wolfsburg

 <!---
 JudiWob/JudiWob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.